This article has been published as a book. It is now available as a paperback and also on Kindle :

 14. Greek Dualism infected worldview

 Most Christians, like the rest of the world, have been infected with a sacred-secular divided Greek worldview.
 Plato regarded this world as existing in dualistic realms.
 There is the higher spiritual/sacred realm and there is the lower non-spiritual secular realm.
 In the minds of most Christians, prayer, fasting, worship, Bible study, church, evangelism, miracles, etc. belong in the higher spiritual sacred realm while all other things that have to do with ordinary life like work, business, education, government, social issues, etc belong in the lower non-spiritual secular realm.
+This dualism is also the natural outcome of a “salvation from this world” worldview.
 As a result of this worldview, this is how most Christians regard the roles of the church and other institutions, and their areas of responsibility, influence, and purpose :

 As for their personal lives, this is how most Christians would view their timeline :